mgblackwater/stevekinney.net/content/courses/testing/parameterizing-tests.md

+---
+title: Using Test.each And Describe.each To Generate Tests And Suites
+description: Learn to programmatically generate tests using test.each.
+modified: 2024-09-28T11:31:15-06:00
+---

 We can use test.each and describe.each to programmatically generate tests and test suites for us.
 Consider the following example:

 ```ts